Essential Oils Make and Take Guide with DIY Recipe Ideas

 When you’re choosing an essential oil recipe to teach during your class, make sure you’re always choosing a recipe you’ve made before – you don’t want to be experimenting when you’re teaching others.

-Option 1: Everyone make the exact same recipe and blend.
-This is a great option for beginner students because they can follow along with you easily.
-This is also a perfect option if you are new to teaching classes because it really keeps things simple.
+Option 1: Everyone makes the exact same recipe and blends.
+This is an excellent option for beginner students because they can easily follow along with you.
+This is also a great option if you are new to teaching classes, as it keeps things simple.

 Option 3: Everyone creates their own blend.
 This option may be best if your group has some experience.
-For example, you’re teaching about 5 oils during your class for sleep, you can then let your students choose up to 3 oils (or whatever number works best for you) to use in the recipe project.
-So if making an inhaler recipe, let them choose what essential oils for sleep they want to use in the recipe and they can experiment with blending.
+For example, if you’re teaching about 5 oils in your class for sleep, you can let your students choose up to 3 oils (or whatever number works best for you) to use in the recipe project.
+So, if making an inhaler recipe, let them choose what essential oils for sleep they want to use in the recipe, and they can experiment with blending.

-For example, I love melt and pour soap recipes, but this type of recipe could be challenging, especially in a large group because everyone would need to heat up the soap base.
+For example, I love melt-and-pour soap recipes, but this type of recipe can be challenging, especially in a large group, because everyone would need to heat the soap base.

 Essential Oil Make and Take Ideas & Recipes